 With care and attention, you should be able to address any problems that arise and enjoy a healthy, beautiful lawn.
 If you see any serious problems with your lawn, don’t hesitate to consult your local garden center.

-Step -10: Follow proper lawn care schedule
+Step -10: Follow the proper lawn care schedule

 A proper lawn care schedule is important for the health of your grass and the overall appearance of your yard.
 Depending on the type of grass you have, you will need to mow, water, and fertilize at different times throughout the year.
 You should also aerate and thatch your lawn on a regular basis.
 Also, it’s important to clean up dead plants and leaves in the fall to keep diseases from staying in your lawn over the winter.
 By following a proper lawn care schedule, you can ensure that your grass is healthy and your yard looks its best.